AdobeDocs/campaign-web.en/help/adoption/get-started/admin-developers.md

 [Campaign connection to other solutions documentation](https://experienceleague.adobe.com/en/docs/campaign-web/v8/integrations/integration){target="_blank"}

 Adobe Campaign v8 comes with several connectors that allow you to communicate with external applications, connect to database engines, share and synchronize data.
 These connections are configured by Adobe.

->[!AVAILABILITY]
->
->Analytics & Audience configurations and data will be automated migration.

 Here are the possible integrations: